linpengcheng/PurefunctionPipelineDataflow/README.md

 This is an epoch-making innovative theory and method.
 The modern society is an information society.
 I believe that with the development of the IT industry, international, national, industrial, and enterprise-level data standards are widely established, Fine-grained, and interconnected.
-This development process and the development of modern large-scale industrial production systems The journey is exactly the same.
+This development process is exactly the same as the development process of the modern large industrial production system.
 `Pure function pipeline data flow` will become the basic idea and method of the large-scale industrialized production of the IT industry and play an increasingly important role, and become the ultimate standard method to